massoncheg/forgejo-docs/docs/user/actions/security.md

 - Container runners are generally safe, but they may be compromised if misconfigured.
 - Never trust a host runner if it is shared with other users.
 - The safest option is to [host your own runner](../../../admin/actions/runner-installation/), and use it only for your trusted repositories.

-### Pull requests

-- Carefully review changes to the workflows, and only approve workflows from trusted users.
-- Prefer `on.pull_request_target` over `on.pull_request` whenever possible.

 ### Secrets